-Fill a small sauce pan with 1–2 inches of water.
+Fill a small saucepan or double boiler with 1–2 inches of water.

-Put a heat-safe measuring cup in the pan, so the water reaches roughly halfway up the sides.
+If not using a double boiler, put a heat-safe measuring cup in the pan so the water reaches roughly halfway up the sides.
 (If you don't have a measuring cup, you can put a heat-proof glass bowl on top of the saucepan.)

-Pour carrier oil in the measuring cup.
-If infusing your carrier oil, place your herbs in the oil and simmer for 30 to 60 minutes.
-Strain out the herbs and return the oil to the bowl.
+Pour the carrier oil into the measuring cup or the top of your double boiler.
+If infusing your carrier oil, place the herbs into the oil, and simmer for 30–60 minutes.
+Strain out the herbs and return the oil to the pan.

-Once the beeswax melts, remove from heat and pour the oils into a clean bowl.
+Once the beeswax melts, remove it from the heat and pour the oils into a clean bowl.
 Let the oil and beeswax mixture cool to room temperature.
 The mixture will begin to turn cloudy and thicken as it cools, so you'll want to stir as needed to prevent it from hardening and keep the beeswax mixed in.
-If you're in a rush, place the bowl in the refrigerator and check on it every 5minutes, or so, until it feels cool to the touch and the mixture has thickened.
+If you're in a rush, place the bowl in the refrigerator and check on it every 5 minutes or so until it feels cool to the touch and the mixture has thickened.

 Before transferring the lotion to the bottle, spritz your container with rubbing alcohol and turn it upside down to let the alcohol run out.
 This will keep bacteria at bay and ensure your lotion lasts longer.

-Use a funnel to transfer your lotion to a clean, dry storage container.
-The lotion can be a bit runny so a pump bottle works best.
+Use a funnel to transfer your lotion into a clean, dry storage container.
+The lotion can be a bit runny, so a pump bottle works best.